zdebeer99/gojade/ReadMe.md

 - Filters
 - Tag Interpolation

 gojade requires a clean up, some function names and parameters may change.

-The parser is currently stable, evaluating the parse tree use panic instead of returning the error as a value.
-This will be changed to return the error rather than panicking.
+debug information can be improved.

 benchmarks and performance improvements has not been done yet.